ImplFerris/pico-pico/src/oled/draw-image/bitmap.md

 convert ferris.png -monochrome ferris.bmp
 ```

-I have created the Ferris BMP file, which you can use for this exercise.
-Download it from [here](../images/ferris.bmp).
+I have created the [Ferris BMP file](../images/ferris.bmp), which you can download and use for this exercise.

 <img style="display: block; margin: auto;" alt="ferris bmp file" src="../images/ferris.bmp"/>